Learn about vitamin B Complex for kids, including what is included in this complex of vitamins and why they’re important for kids.

 Vitamin B5 (Pantothenic Acid):

-- Helps cells make energy from protein, fat, and carbohydrates.
+Pantothenic acid, or vitamin B5, helps our cells make energy from protein, fat, and carbohydrates.

-- Sources: meat, poultry, fish, whole grain cereals, legumes, milk, fruits, and vegetables.
+Meats, poultry, fish, whole grain cereals, legumes, milk, fruits, and vegetables.

 Vitamin B6 (Pyridoxine):

-- Sources: beef, chicken, pork, seafood, some organ meats, potatoes, bananas, grains, nuts, and legumes.
+Beef, chicken, pork, seafood, some organ meats, potatoes, bananas, grains, nuts, and legumes.

 Vitamin B7 (Biotin):

-- Sources: eggs, liver, yeast breads, nuts, mushrooms, grapefruit, bananas, watermelon, and cereals.
+Eggs, liver, yeast breads, nuts, mushrooms, grapefruit, bananas, watermelon, and cereals.

 Vitamin B9 (Folic Acid):

-- Works with B12 to form hemoglobin (red blood cells).
+Folic acid may protect against heart disease.
+It works with B12 to form hemoglobin (red blood cells).

-- Can be easily destroyed during cooking and storage.
+Folic acid can be easily destroyed during cooking and storage.

-- Sources: orange juice, beans, leafy green vegetables, nuts, avocados, and grains.
+Orange juice, beans, leafy green vegetables, nuts, avocados, and grains.